RillistikPete/laravelAPI-rtm/README.md

 # GitHub Repository Search

 This application uses the GitHub API to return and display repositories based on search criteria entered by the user.
-It can show the most popular language and the number of repos written in that language.
-It can also search and sort repositories by the number of stars in descending order.
+It can show the most popular language and the number of repos containing your criteria.
+It can also search and sort repositories by the highest number of stars.

 To get started, follow these steps: